Stained teeth are a pattern, not a diagnosis.

 What you can do right now

-If stains are mild:
+If symptoms are mild:

 - Brush gently and floss consistently

-- Reduce stain triggers like coffee, tea, and tobacco
+- Reduce stain triggers when possible

-- Schedule a visit for evaluation and cleaning
+- Schedule a visit for evaluation

 Track these three details before your visit: